 Billionaire Dispatches readers, you’ll be relieved to know Monaco is open and listed among the safest destinations in Europe.

-There are, however, pandemic rules in place till 19 March including a pretty punitive curfew – 7 p.m. to 6 a.m., which has to be killing the casinos.
+There are, however, pandemic rules in place including a pretty punitive curfew – 7 p.m. to 6 a.m., which has to be killing the casinos.
 (Like the Monégasque need the money.)
+Most of those rules including the curfew will stay in place till 16 May.

-However, there’s still the sea, with March and April temperatures in the 60s (16 degrees-plus Celsius).
+However, there’s still the sea, with temperatures in the 80s (23 degrees-plus Celsius) as of early June.
 Restaurants are open, with parties limited to six.
-Bars are closed.

 While mainland Portugal was hugely impacted by COVID-19 and is now only exiting the pandemic, the Portuguese island of Madeira is ranked among the safest places to travel in Europe.
 The island also is hosting a digital nomad village this summer.